trackmania-rl/tmrl/README.md

 Periodically, the central server receives updated policy weights from the trainer interface and broadcasts these to all connected rollout workers.

 The trainer interface is typically located on a non-rollout worker computer of the local network, or on another computer on the Internet (like a GPU cluster).
-Of course, it is also possible to locate it on localhost if needed.
+Of course, it is also possible to locate everything on localhost when needed.
-The trainer interface periodically receives the samples gathered by the central server and appends them to a replay memory.
+The trainer interface periodically receives the samples gathered by the central server and appends these to a replay memory.
 Periodically, it sends the new policy weights to the central server.

 These mechanics can be summarized as follows: